BioClub/labU/README.md

 Open Development for our shiny, new Wordpress Theme for BioClub Tokyo.

+# Discussion

+What do you want from the site?
+What is still missing?
+What is needed to run the BioClub?
+Please write your ideas/suggestions at [Wiki]().

 # Structure

 Site structure ideas/suggestion should go into the \_structure folder.